RoblabWh/UAV-II/training/depth_estimation/DataSetProcessingAndCreation/README.md

 Currently, there are two different Scripts to start the dataset creation: One for processing data from the online-dataset NYU and the oner one for processing data from own data acquisition with the Kinect.The reason for that is that the file formats from the two different input sources were different and it was the quickiest way to create these two different Scripts which are nearly identical.
-Of course, this is not a clean solution and has to be refined in a later.
+Of course, this is not a clean solution and has to be refined in a later version.

 ########### First starter Script ##################
 The first starter Script is the DataProcessing_NYUData.py.
 It relies on the URL-list specified in the ListOfURLS.py which are links